English Language Level 4 NZCEL

 What you’ll take out

 Do you want to gain the English language skills to work or study in New Zealand?
 Do you want nationally recognised English qualification?
 Look no further!
-No matter what is your current English proficiency level, we have a programme for you to improve your English language skills and take your career forward.
+No matter what your current English proficiency level, we have a programme for you to improve your English language skills and take your career forward.

 Outcome: NZCEL English Language Level 4